mech/Learning-Notes/Design/Product/InterfaceDesign.md

 * Show just enough information to support essential decisions - no more, no less.
 * If something is related to something else, they should be near each other.
 This sounds obvious at first, but lack of grouping is a surprisingly common mistake.
 * More options means people slow down
+* A well-designed and humane interface does not need to be split into beginner and expert subsystems - Jef Raskin
+* Simplicity is about subtracting the obvious and adding the meaningful – John Maeda
+* Innovation is often the product of constraint – Todd Waterbury

 > UI design is just a series of "endless tweaking".
 Always changing the UI.
 Adaptability.
 Unexpected demand of the business.